 - E26.4 Employees eligible for disability leave will be entitled up to a maximum of 5 days/shifts of disability leave per calendar year, subject to the provision of appropriate evidence.
-Disability leave is non-cumulative. - E26.5 An employee may be granted disability leave from the first day of service. - E26.6 The use of disability leave is restricted to activities associated with an employee's disability, and is not to be used as a substitute for personal leave entitlements available under clause E4 -. - E26.7 Disability leave is to be used for activities or appointments associated with the employee's disability, including, but not limited to any of the following: - E26.7.1 To attend appointments with medical practitioners. - E26.7.2 To attend treatment, rehabilitation, therapy or counselling. - E26.7.3 To attend tests or assessments. - E26.7.4 To receive delivery of, fitting, repairing, maintaining and undergoing training in use of orthoses, prostheses, adaptive equipment, or other aids. - E26.7.5 To obtain wheelchair or other equipment maintenance or replacement. - E26.8 Disability leave may be taken as consecutive or single days, or as part days.
+Disability leave is non-cumulative. - E26.5 An employee may be granted disability leave from the first day of service. - E26.6 The use of disability leave is restricted to activities associated with an employee's disability, and is not to be used as a substitute for personal leave entitlements available under clause E4 -. - E26.7 Disability leave is to be used for activities or appointments associated with the employee's disability, including, but not limited to any of the following: - E26.7.1 To attend appointments with medical practitioners. - E26.7.2 To attend treatment, rehabilitation, therapy or counselling.

+To attend tests or assessments.

+E26.7.3
-- E26.9 Employees wishing to access disability leave should discuss their intention to take leave with their manager or supervisor as soon as practical. - An employee must make an application to the Chief Executive to access disability leave accompanied by supporting documentary evidence. - E26.11 Documentary evidence may include any of the following: - E26.11.1 A medical certificate from a registered medical practitioner or registered health professional operating within their scope of practice.

-- E26.11.2 A written referral, issued by a registered medical practitioner. - E26.11.3 A statutory declaration. - E26.11.4 Other reasonable forms of documentation. - E26.12 Having considered the requirements of this clause the Chief Executive may approve an employee's application to access disability leave, subject to operational requirements in the workplace. - E26.13 If the Chief Executive does not approve an employee's application for disability leave because of operational requirements, the Chief Executive must consult with the employee to determine a mutually convenient alternative time (or times) for the employee to take the leave.
+E26.7.4 To receive delivery of, fitting, repairing, maintaining and undergoing training in use of orthoses, prostheses, adaptive equipment, or other aids.
+E26.7.5 To obtain wheelchair or other equipment maintenance or replacement.
+Disability leave may be taken as consecutive or single days, or as part days.
+Evidence and conditions Employees wishing to access disability leave should discuss their intention to take leave with their manager or supervisor as soon as practical.
+An employee must make an application to the chief executive to access disability leave accompanied by supporting documentary evidence.
+Documentary evidence may include any of the following: E26.11.1 A medical certificate from a registered medical practitioner or registered health professional operating within their scope of practice.
+E26.11.2 A written referral, issued by a registered medical practitioner.
+E26.11.3 A statutory declaration.
+E26.11.4 Other reasonable forms of documentation.
+Having considered the requirements of this clause the chief executive may approve an employee's application to access disability leave, subject to operational requirements in the workplace.
+If the chief executive does not approve an employee's application for disability leave because of operational requirements, the chief executive must consult with the employee to determine a mutually convenient alternative time (or times) for the employee to take the leave.
+Employee support An employee may initiate a request to seek support through a flexible work arrangement and reasonable adjustments through an individual plan.
+Following a request made under E26.14E26.13, the manager and employee will jointly prepare and agree to the individual plan.